How to Refinish Furniture Without Stripping: Benefits

 Kevin Southwick specializes in the conservation and restoration of antiques and in custom wood finishes.
 He also consults in these areas.
-Kevin's expertise is the result of more than 20 years' experience working with and learning about wood finishes and furniture repair and refinishing.
+Kevin's expertise is the result of more than 20 years' experience working with and learning about wood finishes and furniture repair and furniture refinishing.

 Kevin recommends liquid Ivory dish soap mixed with water.
 Mix in the same proportion you would to wash dishes.
 Dip a sponge into the solution, wring it out, and use it to gently scrub the surface.
 A paintbrush works great for cleaning carvings and moldings.
 When you're done scrubbing with the soapy water, rinse the surface with a wrung-out sponge and clear water.
 Then dry it with a clean towel.